ZONK

 The Pitch

-Cursed by a cheated dice brought to life, you must score points in the never-ending roguelike game called ZONK.
+Cursed by a cheated die brought to life, you must score points in the never-ending roguelike game called ZONK.
 Earn upgrades and acquire magical items to progress further and further, each time trying to beat your highest score.
 See how far you can get in ZONK!

 UI Mechanics

 Besides designing the game, a large chunk of my work was spent developing the UI.
 This meant deciding placement, as well as developing the backend systems to make it work.
 One of the more difficult tasks I took on was the game's card system.
-Essentially, the player will collect cards with different abilites, text, art and attributes tied to them.
-To accomodate for this, I created my own card system that allowed me to easily create new and unique cards, adjusting values such as rarity, and the amount of them that can be drawn.
+Essentially, the player will collect cards with different abilities, text, art and attributes tied to them.
+To accommodate for this, I created my own card system that allowed me to easily create new and unique cards, adjusting values such as rarity, and the amount of them that can be drawn.

-A showcase of how the cards worked.
+Gameplay and cards A showcase of how the cards worked.

 Prototyping